 Ecosia

-It takes approximately 45 searches for Ecosia to plant a tree.
+Ecosia is special because it plants trees when you use it.
+Money from searches helps plant trees.
+It uses search results from Microsoft (Bing).
+It takes about 45 searches to plant one tree.
+Ecosia planted over 120 million trees already.
+People who care about nature use Ecosia.
 On their homepage, you can witness the impact of user activity, with over 120 million trees already planted.
 Ecosia is the perfect choice for people concerned about the high levels of carbon dioxide in our atmosphere.

 Dogpile